laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1745

 Passport now always hashes client secrets using Laravel's `Hash` facade.
-If you are currently storing your client secrets in plain text, you may invoke the `passport:hash` Artisan command to hash all of your existing client secrets:
+If you are currently storing your client secrets in plain text, you must invoke the `passport:hash` Artisan command to hash all of your existing client secrets:

 ```bash
 php artisan passport:hash